amanzi/ats-hands-on-transport/README.md

 ---
 ### 3. Setup Instructions :wrench:
-The slides for the tutorial can be found [here](./slides/slides.html).
+The slides for the tutorial can be found [here](https://amanzi.github.io/ats-hands-on-transport/slides.html).

-The tutorial will be conducted in a `docker` container.
+The tutorial will be run in a `docker` container.
 The container includes the `terminal`, `text editor`, `ats`, `python`, `jupyter notebook`, and other dependencies.
 The `text editor` is customized to better work with the `ats` input files in `xml` format.
 Follow the steps below to set up the environment.
 1. **Pull the `docker` image:**
 Make sure to pull the Docker container for this tutorial:
 ```bash